jonrcable/environment/README.md

 	projectDir=“{ NEW }”
 - goto Tools -> Vagrant -> Up

+- open Sequel Pro and change the homestead database, create a new database you get the idea...

 - goto Tools -> Vagrant -> Destroy

 - check your work, goto ~/Code/Share/Databases

 	(note: you should see a single folder for any project in which a Vagrant box has been started.
 In each folder you should find the latest sql dump for each database)

+- goto Tools -> Vagrant -> Up

+- open Sequel Pro, all database changes should be preserved	from the last Destroy

 Does it work?